thdotnet/azure-docs.pt-br/articles/automation/troubleshoot/desired-state-configuration.md

 #### <a name="cause"></a>Causa

-Os clientes identificou que, se o local /tmp é definido como noexec, a versão atual do DSC falhará aplicar as configurações.
+Os clientes identificaram que, se o local/tmp for definido como noexec, a versão atual do DSC não conseguirá aplicar as configurações.

 #### <a name="resolution"></a>Resolução

-* Remova a opção noexec do local /tmp.
+* Remova a opção noexec do local/tmp.

 ## <a name="next-steps"></a>Próximas etapas